Understand how to pick an ETF the best way and you will stay away from overpriced choices while targeting the market’s best. Learn more now

 How to Invest In Stocks Guide: Find 10 factors that make your investments safer and stronger.

 iSHARES S&P/TSX 60 INDEX ETF (Toronto symbol XIU) is a winner

 This diversified ETF is a good low-fee way for you to buy the top companies listed on the TSX.
 Specifically, the fund’s holdings represent the S&P/TSX 60 Index.
 It focuses on the 60 largest, most heavily traded stocks on the exchange.

-The quality of the ETF’s holdings should drive your future gains: its top stocks include Royal Bank; TD Bank; CN Rail; Enbridge; Scotiabank; Brookfield Corp.; TC Energy; and CP Rail.
+The quality of the ETF’s holdings should drive your future gains: its top stocks include Royal Bank; TD Bank; CN Rail; Enbridge; Scotiabank; Brookfield Corp.; TC Energy; and Canadian Pacific Kansas City.

 Here are three tips that will help you learn how to pick an ETF for your diversified portfolio

 How to pick an ETF: Focus on “traditional” ETFs

 We think you should stick with “traditional” ETFs.
 However, when an investment product faces booming demand as ETFs do today, investment companies try to expand sales by creating new versions of the underlying formula.